Submission and examination

 Main conclusions of the Communication:

-In its response to the ECI, the Commission commits to table, by the end of 2023, a legislative proposal to phase out, and finally prohibit, the use of cage systems for all animals mentioned in the Initiative.
+In its response to the ECI, the Commission communicated its intention to table a legislative proposal, by the end of 2023, to phase out, and finally prohibit, the use of cages for all animals mentioned in the ECI, under conditions to be determined on the basis of opinions from the European Food Safety Authority (EFSA) and the results of an impact assessment and a public consultation.